Empowering Independent Physicians: Join Our Movement for Healthcare Advocacy!

 Slide 2

-Message from GLPO PAC - Call to Action
+Message from GLPO PAC - The Most Important Michigan Election in 2026

 Please click the link and contribute $300 or what you can; we need your help!